 The Right Online Community Building Tool

-Building a community without a proper tool (aka.
-Community platform) is like trying to hammer a nail in a concrete wall with a fork – it’s much more painful and the end result is far from desirable!
-So, here are some tips about choosing the right community software:
+Building a community without a proper community platform is like trying to hammer a nail in a concrete wall with a fork.
+It’s much more painful and the end result is far from desirable.
+Here are some tips about choosing the right community software.

 What to avoid: